-Our Executive MBA is aimed at senior professionals with the potential to hold leading roles within their organisations.
+Our Executive MBA programmes are aimed at senior professionals with the potential to hold leading roles within their organisations.

-The programme helps them develop a broad, comprehensive understanding of organisational areas, a strong grasp of the global business environment and leadership skills so they can manage and lead organisations effectively.
+The programmes help them develop a broad, comprehensive understanding of organisational areas, a strong grasp of the global business environment and leadership skills so they can manage and lead organisations effectively.

 We are keen to work with companies interested in developing and training their employees and preparing them for more senior roles.